 Most of Kinnaur is inaccessible mountainous area cut-off from the rest of the world.
 The valleys of Sutlej, Bispa, Spiti rivers and their tributaries are some of the most gorgeous ones I’ve seen!
 Ropa valley near Puh/ Pooh is famous for shawl-weavers, apple orchards, and the finest metal artisans.

 Kinnaur is the most tribal part of Himachal, and the people, called Kinners, have lived in isolation since thousands of years and have a strong culture, heritage & religious beliefs.
 They mostly follow Hinduism or Buddhism and speak a dialect of the Tibeto-Burman family known as Kinnauri and wear distinct green caps.

 A Kinnauri traditional dress is a handwoven woolen shawl with a bright colored border, wrapped around the body with pleats at the back.
-A hand stitched green jacket worn over it with the green cap, and finished with traditional hand-made intricate gold and silver jewellery.
+A hand-stitched green jacket worn over it with the green cap and finished with traditional hand-made intricate gold and silver jewelry.

 Rusklang was my first experience of a village in Kinnaur.
 And the untouched natural scenic beauty & the heartwarming experience with the people made it a memorable one!